kutruff/nimbit/README.md

   ]
 }); // passes

-// after you've defnied Category with t.obj(), you no longer have to refer to the class definition.
+// after you've defined Category with t.obj(), you no longer have to refer to the class definition.
 Magic! const categoryList = t.array(Category);
 ```